-Although the introduction of the laws is being presented as a staged implementation after being first announced in 2014, Bruneians speculate the timing has been contrived by both the Sultan and the Minister of Religious Affairs to distract from other issues.
+The sultanate presents the introduction of the laws as a staged implementation.
+The initial stages, announced in 2014, survive intact despite protests at the time.
+Bruneians speculate the Minister for Religious Affairs and the Sultan contrived the timing of the latest implementation to distract from other issues.

 Locals say the man once known as the Sultan of Swing has no real interest in religion — he cares about power.
 With dwindling natural resources, unemployment and growing dissent the Sultan can use the sharia law to quash dissent and consolidate power.

 Economists predict that Brunei will run out of oil in the next few decades.
-Even the recent downturn in oil revenues has impacted on the Sultan’s ability to buy his subject’s acquiescence to his autocratic regime and signs of dissent have emerged.
+Even the recent downturn in oil revenues impacted on the Sultan’s ability to buy his subject’s acquiescence to his autocratic regime.

-His subjects also believe the law will be used against non-Malay Bruneians including stateless people amongst whose numbers are the indigenous people of the area.
+His subjects also believe the law will target non-Malay Bruneians including stateless people amongst whose numbers are the indigenous people of the area.

 Other religions are also targets.
-The celebration of Christmas has already been banned in Brunei and restriction placed on Chinese New Year.
+Already, the sultan banned the celebration of Christmas and placed restrictions on Chinese New Year.

 The Minister of Religious Affairs, responsible for implementation of the laws has a massive personal interest in news headlines that distract from his own family woes.

-In what is known locally as the “Bonnie and Clyde” case, the minister’s son and daughter-in-law are on trial for corruptly stealing millions from Brunei government coffers in their positions as judges.
+In the quaintly nicknamed “Bonnie and Clyde” case, the minister’s son and daughter-in-law face trial for corruptly stealing millions from Brunei government coffers in their positions as judges.